i-love-coffee-i-love-tea/audogombleed.sh/README.md

 In case of failed command execution the script uses the exit status to indicate the reason

 - 49 script was called with wrong name. need to create a link and use this.
 - 50 no command supplied
 - 51 attempt to expand abbreviated command failed
 - 52 not all positional arguments could be resolved. not enough arguments.
 - 53 not enough arguments provided
+- 127 the command in the resolved command expression was not found by the shell

 # Zsh support with bashcompinit